odyildiz/Book-Portal-Server-Side/README.md

 * Lombok

 ## Before You Start
-Make sure you've changed "datasource" part in "application-dev.yml" according to your own database.
+Make sure you've changed *datasource* part in *application-dev.yml* according to your own database.